1099-DA Reconciliation Service

 Cost Basis Reconstruction

-Identification and documentation of missing cost basis for transferred-in assets, cross-exchange activity, and noncovered lots.
+Identification and documentation of missing cost basis for transferred-in assets, cross-exchange activity, and noncovered lots to the extent supported by client-supplied records.

 Cost Basis Method Analysis